 Fake stereo Elvis compact discs

-When RCA issued the first Elvis albums on compact-disc in 1984, the first titles kept their original catalog numbers but were given a PCD prefix.
+When RCA first issued Elvis albums on compact-disc in 1984, the initial titles kept their original catalog numbers but were given a PCD prefix.
 The first titles to be released were predictable:

 PCD1-1254 Elvis Presley